Director of Technical Assistance

 Joy Smiley Zabala is a leading expert on the use of assistive technology (AT) to improve education for people with disabilities.
 As a technologist, special educator, teacher trainer, and conference speaker, Dr. Zabala has earned international recognition for her work on AT and Universal Design for Learning (UDL).

-Dr. Zabala is Co-Director of the National Center on Accessible Educational Materials (AEM Center) and Director of Technical Assistance at CAST.
-She was previously the Director of Technical Assistance for the AIM Consortium (2007-2009) and the National Center on Accessible Instructional Materials (2009-2014).
+Dr. Zabala is Director of Technical Assistance at CAST.
+She was previously the Co-Director of the National Center on Accessible Educational Materials (AEM Center; 2010-2017), Director of Technical Assistance for the AIM Consortium (2007-2009) and the National Center on Accessible Instructional Materials (2009-2014).

 For several years I lived in a country where I could barely speak the language.
 During that time I became very aware that my inability to speak did not mean that I had nothing to say.
 This personal experience has strongly guided by professional interest in lowering communication, participation, and productivity barriers for students with disabilities over the past three decades.

 EdD, University of Kentucky